kamshory/ESP32DrumPad/README.md

 User can configure instrument, threshold, and velocity to each pads via web application.
 User can access an URL after connected to access MIDI controller point.

+HTML, CSS and JavaScript code must be written in such a way that it can be compressed into the smallest possible size.
+One byte of resource on the ESP32 means so much that inefficient code becomes a very big problem, even fatal.
+Images, whether JPEG, GIF or PNG, are not permitted at all because they will take up so many resources unnecessarily.

 **Screenshot**

 ![SS01](https://github.com/kamshory/ESP32DrumPad/blob/main/images/ss01.png)